 Stroll through Bute Park

-Learn at the National Museum of Wales
+Learn in the National Museum Cardiff

 Step back in time at St Fagans National History Museum

 Wales’ historic past comes to life at this 100-acre open-air museum.
 It contains over 40 re-erected buildings from various ages of Welsh history, with old schools, butchers, bakeries, ironsmiths and workmen’s institutes all featuring.
 As it is a living museum, you will see craftspeople practising traditional skills and selling their wares.
 In the grounds, you’ll also meet local breeds of livestock, which are still farmed here.
 Check before you go to see if your visit coincides with one of the museum’s seasonal celebrations of traditional music and dance.

 Head down to the bay and you’ll find this architectural masterpiece, which houses the National Arts Centre of Wales.
 Although the majority of the events on offer here are ticketed, they also hold public performances such as dance shows, contemporary music concerts and festivals on the Glanfa Stage in the lobby, which are free to watch.
 Even if you can’t catch a show, the building itself is impressive; made of Welsh wood, slate, steel and glass, the structure is seen to embody all that is good about the national spirit.

 Go on an adventure with the Fforest Fawr sculpture trail